LakshmanChelliah/BlackjackGame/README.md

 Once the game is started, follow the on-screen instructions to play.

-Good luck, and have fun!
+Good luck, and have fun

 # Change Log
 - 0.0 -> Initial Release [@LakshmanChelliah](https://github.com/LakshmanChelliah)